top of page

 Tradingview Paper Trading

 Tradingview provides a paper trading facility (also called simulated trading) by giving a default fake balance of $100,000.
-It tracks all the paper trading orders and indicates how much Profit or Loss (PnL) with the trades.
+It tracks all the paper trading orders and indicates how much Profit or Loss (PnL) is with the trades.

 Paper Trading in USDINR